tp374/Tricia-Park-Portfolio/Final-Project-Part-1.md

 Resolution: highlighting the limitations of AI and spreading more awareness on this topic.

-- Using mainly text and a stacked bar graph, I will show how employees and employers view human skills as being more important with the growth of AI (OECD)
+- Using mainly text and a bar graph, I will show how cost is the largest barrier to AI implementation.

 ### **Sketches:**